Bledisloe Cup rugby: All Blacks first-five Richie Mo'unga suffers shoulder injury against Wallabies

 The All Blacks have suffered another injury blow.

-All Black first-five Richie Mo'unga was sidelined with a shoulder injury in the 58th minute of Bledisloe Cup II at Eden Park.
+First-five Richie Mo'unga was sidelined with a shoulder injury in the 58th minute of the All Blacks 36-0 Bledisloe Cup win at Eden Park.

 Mo'unga was influential during the start of the clash against the Wallabies, scoring the first try of the game followed by three conversions.